Skryabin (band): After 2003

-In autumn, on September 24, 2011, Skryabin performed at the Gothic festival "Children of the Night: Black Council" (Діти ночі: Чорна рада) with a retro program.
-The group performed 8 old songs.

 In April 2012, a new album "Radio Love" was released, which included 10 compositions.
-A limited special edition of the album was also released, which included 7 more bonus tracks, as well as videos for the songs "Talking and Smoking", "Місця щасливих людей" (Places of Happy People) and "Мам" (Mom).
-At the same time, Kuzma's solo project called "Злий репер Зеник" (Evil Rapper Zenyk) was released, which was distributed for free over the internet.
+A limited special edition of the album was also released, which included 7 more bonus tracks, as well as videos for the songs "Talking and Smoking", "Places of Happy People", and "Mom".

-On July 5, 2013, in Kyiv, in the Green Theater, the premiere of the new album of the band called "Добряк" (Kind Soul) took place.
+On 3 July 2013, in the Green Theater in Kyiv, the premiere of the new album of the band called Kind Soul («Добряк») took place.

-In the spring of 2014, an all-Ukrainian tour was held in support of the album with the simple name "25".
-As part of the tour, a big concert show was held on April 4 in the Kyiv club Stereo Plaza.
-Andrii Kuzmenko's book "Я, Пейт і армія" ("I, Pate and the Army") is also presented this evening.
+In the spring of 2014, an all-Ukrainian tour was held in support of the album 25.
+As part of the tour, a big concert show was held on 4 April in the Kyiv club Stereo Plaza.
+Andrii Kuzmenko's book I, Pate and the Army («Я, Пейт і армія»), was also presented that evening.

-Shortly before his death, Kuzma was planning a new album, but the fate of the album is currently unknown.
-Demo versions of unreleased songs can be found on the internet, such as ("Лист Президентам" ("Letter to the Presidents"), "Українець" ("Ukrainians"), "Пляж Шар" ("War Bitch"), "Маленька дівчина" (Little Girl)).

-The death of Andriy Kuzmenko
+Death of Andriy Kuzmenko

-On February 2, 2015, the leader of the band died in a car accident near the village of Lozuvatka, Kryvyi Rih Raion, Dnipropetrovsk Oblast.
-On February 4, a farewell ceremony was held in the Transfiguration Church in Lviv.
-Andrii was buried on February 5 at the Bryukhovytskyi cemetery near Lviv.
+On 2 February 2015, the leader of the band died in a car accident near the village of Lozuvatka, Kryvyi Rih Raion, Dnipropetrovsk Oblast.

-On May 20, a tribute concert dedicated to the memory of Kuzma took place in Kyiv.
+On 20 May, a tribute concert dedicated to the memory of Kuzma took place in Kyiv.
 More than ten thousand people came to listen to the concert and honor the memory of the idol.
 The Palace of Sports, in which the concert took place, was full.
-The band's songs were performed by famous representatives of Ukrainian show business together with the musicians of "Skryabin".
+The band's songs were performed by famous representatives of Ukrainian show business together with the musicians of Skryabin.
 A memorial sign was erected at the place of Kuzmenko's death.